Cathrine Laudrup-Dufour

 Cathrine Laudrup-Dufour (born 2 January 1992) is a Danish Olympic dressage horse rider.
 Representing Denmark, she competed at the 2016 Summer Olympics in Rio de Janeiro where she finished 13th in the individual and 6th in the team competition.
 At the 2020 Summer Olympics in Tokyo, she finished 4th in both the individual and team dressage events.

+She also represented Denmark in the 2024 Olympic Games in Paris, riding the horse Freestyle.
+She won a silver team medal and placed 5th in the individual freestyle.

+In March 2025 she was ranked first in the FEI Dressage World Rankings.

 Sports career

 Dufour started riding at age 5 and joined the Danish national pony dressage team at age 12.
-She has won several medals at the Danish and European junior and young riders championships.
+She won several medals at the Danish and European junior and young riders championships.

-She has studied Leisure Management, Sports Management for a year at University College Zealand.
+She studied Leisure and Sports Management for a year at University College Zealand.

-Olympics Results
+Olympics results

-Business Interests
+Business interests

-While studying Cathrine started up her own company Cathrine Dressage, through which she trains young riders and educates horses.
+While studying, Dufour started Cathrine Dressage, where she trains horses and young riders.
 She also develops training videos for the platform Cathrine Stream.

-Cathrine Dufour is a brand-ambassador for the Danish bag brand Adax and collaborates with several other brands, including Trolle Company, Cavalleria Toscana and Ingdam's.
+Dufour is a brand-ambassador for the Danish bag brand Adax and collaborates with other brands, including Trolle Company, Cavalleria Toscana and Ingdam's.

 Personal life

 Dufour is married to Rasmine Laudrup, daughter of former professional footballer Brian Laudrup.
 They live on an equestrian estate in Fredensborg north of Copenhagen.
+Their daughter Palma Laudrup-Dufour was born on 31 May 2025.